 - Where do you get all your information?
 I have stacks, and I mean STACKS of vintage pamphlets, magazines, books, cookbooks, patterns, newspaper clippings, you name it–I probably have it.
 I also have a treasured household binder that was lovingly created and tended to for several years that is more than 70 years old.
 I collect this stuff, it fascinates me.
 As I transfer the information online, I’m able to move it out of my home office which was the initial goal when I started this blog.

 - Are you a person or a company?
 I’m just a regular person who publishes online.
-Tipnut is owned by me and no one else, it’s not a company website or group blog and no one pays me to write anything.
+The site is owned by me and no one else, it’s not a company website or group blog and no one pays me to write anything.

-- You feature a lot of websites, can you feature mine?
+- You feature a lot of blogs, can you feature mine?
 I love pointing out tips, projects and tutorials found on other blogs and websites for two reasons: 1) It gives readers more interesting ideas to spark their creativity and 2) I really enjoy supporting and encouraging other bloggers and webmasters who provide useful information–with no strings attached.
-You’re welcome to submit a specific post or tutorial on your site and if I think it’s a good fit for Tipnut readers, I’ll be happy to feature it.
+You’re welcome to submit a specific post or tutorial on your site and if I think it’s a good fit, I’ll be happy to feature it.

 - Can I reach you on Twitter, Facebook, online groups, forums or social networking sites?
-I know I should be doing all those things (to help promote Tipnut), but I just can’t seem to manage the time!
+I know I should be doing all those things (to help with promotion), but I just can’t seem to manage the time!
 (Newly added in April 2010: Twitter Updates).
-Tipnut isn’t my full-time gig, so I do the best I can .
+This isn’t my full-time gig, so I do the best I can :).

 Things About Me That Might Surprise You

 - I don’t regularly read other blogs in the crafty/homemaking/simple living/frugal lifestyle categories.
 I gave that up within the first year of writing here when I realized so many blogs write so much of the same thing.
 I think that happens because you read something one day and the following week you think you have a great idea to write about (when it’s just something you read elsewhere the week before).
-I like Tipnut to be original and want to continue creating its own unique path.
-I still check out my favorites occasionally .
+I like that this site is original and want to continue creating its own unique path.
+I still check out my favorites occasionally ;).

 - As much as I love doing crafty things, I just learned to knit at the beginning of this year (2008).
 Seriously!
 I always wanted to know how to knit and fiddled with it over the years but finally took some classes.
 Right now I’m figuring out how to knit on circular needles (I like it!).
 I can knit basic things like scarves and baby blankets, but I’ve also learned how to knit socks and mitts this year.
 If there’s something you’ve always longed to learn how to do, please do try to take some classes or teach yourself online.
 It opens up a whole new world and I’m sure you’ll be glad you took the time to learn!

 This About page may be a bit unconventional, but I had fun with it.
-I think it covers a lot of the questions I get and gives you a better idea of who I am, what makes a tipnut tick and what the driving force behind this site is.
-I’ll add more info here as time goes on .
+I think it covers a lot of the questions I get and gives you a better idea of who I am, what makes a tipnut tick and what the driving force behind this website is.
+I’ll add more info here as time goes on :).